 Rapid technology changes in our industry require us to anticipate, sometimes years in advance, which technologies our products must take advantage of in order to make them competitive in the market at the time they are released.
 Therefore, we usually start our product development with a range of technical development goals that we hope to be able to achieve.
 We may not be able to achieve these goals, or our competition may be able to achieve them more quickly than we can.
 In either case, our products may be technologically inferior to competitive products, or less appealing to consumers, or both.
-If we cannot achieve our technology goals within the original development expenses.
+If we cannot achieve our technology goals within the original development schedule of our products, then we may delay products until these technology goals can be achieved, which may delay or reduce revenue and increase our development expenses.
 Alternatively, we may increase the resources employed in research and development in an attempt to accelerate our development of new technologies, either to preserve our product launch schedule or to keep up with our competition, which would increase our development expenses and adversely affect our operations and financial condition.